Bayesian analysis of $\alpha$-Starobinsky model with Planck, ACT and DESI data: Methodology and data

 \item[$\star$] \textbf{CMB Lensing (ACT DR6):} We probe the late-time growth of structure using the gravitational lensing convergence power spectrum, $C_\ell^{\kappa\kappa}$, from the Atacama Cosmology Telescope (ACT) Data Release 6 \cite{2024ApJ...962..113M,2024ApJ...962..112Q}.
 Extracted from high-resolution temperature and polarization maps (2017--2021), this dataset is integrated into our pipeline using the \texttt{act\_dr6\_lenslike} likelihood. \end{itemize}

-The posterior distributions were done using the MCMC \cite{2002PhRvD..66j3511L} sampler within \texttt{Cobaya}.
+The posterior distributions were obtained using the MCMC \cite{2002PhRvD..66j3511L} sampler within \texttt{Cobaya}.
 In order to guarantee robust parameter estimation, we evaluate the convergence of our sampling chains using the Gelman-Rubin diagnostic \cite{1992StaSc...7..457G}.
 Specifically, we impose a convergence threshold, normally requiring $R-1 < 0.01$ across all sampled parameters for every independent run.
+Finally, the marginalized constraints and contours were produced using the \texttt{GetDist} \cite{2025JCAP...08..025L}.